leotangram/r-view-react-ts/Readme.md

 Welcome to R-view!

-To run this project
+- Please Fork this Repo
+- Clone

-- Please install all dependencies with npm
+- Install all dependencies with npm
 - Use the `npm run dev` or `yarn dev`command
 - Enjoy! :D